 The overarching goal of the SOS Institute is to provide participants with core organizational competency through workshops, webinars, and tools that enhance their skills and improve their knowledge to maintain and sustain their organizations.

-SOS Topic Areas on Organizational Sustainability include (but are not limited to):
+SOS Topic Areas on organizational development and capacity building include (but are not limited to):

 Two SOS Institutes and several webinars will be offered in the next two years.

-For information or technical assistance support, please contact Futures Without Violence, Attention: Mónica Arenas, E-mail: email@example.com
+For information, resources, or technical assistance support, please contact Futures Without Violence, Attention: Mónica Arenas, E-mail: email@example.com